AngelDarco/darco-darkmode/npm/README.md

 ### `darkmodeProps`

-- `switchStyles?: switchStylesProps `: An array of two objects specifying styles for different themes.
+- `switchStyles?: SwitchStyles `: An array of two objects specifying styles for different themes.
 - `icons?:`: An array of objects specifying icons for different themes.
-- `switchMode?: `: The mode of dark mode switching ("dynamic" or "static").
+- `SwitchMode?: `: The mode of dark mode switching ("dynamic" or "static").
 - `styles?: `: Custom CSS.Properties styles for the switch component.
 - `hover?: `: Specifies whether hover effects should be applied in dark mode.